Macroscopic Two-Dimensional Polariton Condensates

 Under nonresonant excitation, a high density of excitons accumulate within the region of the pumping spot, inducing a blueshift of the polariton energy proportional to their repulsive interaction strength.
-Outside the optically pumped area, the density of uncoupled excitons decreases quickly in space, due to the small exciton mobility (2--5 microns), and the polariton energy recovers the linear regime.
-The Gaussian profile of the exciting beam is roughly reproduced by the potential landscape, evidenced in Fig.~\ref{fig:1}(a) by a dashed, white line.
-In Fig.~\ref{fig:1}(a), the emitted intensity is energy- (vertical axis) and spatially- (horizontal axis) resolved along one direction passing through the center of the excitation spot.
-The high-energy polaritons sitting at the top (\SI{4}{\milli\electronvolt} above the bottom energy) and formed at the center of the laser spot, expands radially outwards with a large in-plane wavevector ($k=\SI{2.2}{\per\micro\meter}$), as can be seen in the cross-section of the lower polariton dispersion (LPB, energy distribution in momentum space) shown in Fig.~\ref{fig:1}(b).
-The macroscopic occupation of the lowest energy mode (k=0), visible at the bottom of the LPB in Fig.~\ref{fig:1}(b), corresponds to the condensation outside of the spot region in Fig.~\ref{fig:1}(a).
-At the same time, also lower energy states along the whole dispersion ($k\leq\SI{2.2}{\per\micro\meter}$) are occupied and expand.
-The high spatial homogeneity of the sample grants a uniform expansion of the polariton gas, as shown in the two-dimensional, energy-filtered space map shown in Fig.~\ref{fig:1}(c).
+Outside the optically pumped area, the density of uncoupled excitons decreases quickly in space, due to the small exciton diffusion length (2--5 microns), and the polariton energy recovers the linear regime.
+The potential landscape, evidenced in Fig.~\ref{fig:1}(a) by a dashed-white line, reproduces the Gaussian profile of the exciting beam.
+In Fig.~\ref{fig:1}(a), the emitted intensity is energy- and spatially-resolved (vertical and horizontal axis, respectively) along one direction passing through the center of the excitation spot.
+The high-energy polaritons sitting at the top (\SI{4}{\milli\electronvolt} above the bottom energy) and formed at the center of the laser spot, expands radially outwards with a large in-plane wavevector ($k\sim\SI{2}{\per\micro\meter}$), as can be seen in the cross-section of the lower polariton dispersion (LPB, energy distribution in momentum space) shown in Fig.~\ref{fig:1}(b).
+The macroscopic occupation of the lowest energy mode ($k=0$), visible at the bottom of the LPB in Fig.~\ref{fig:1}(b), corresponds to the condensation outside of the spot region in Fig.~\ref{fig:1}(a).
+At the same time, also lower energy states along the whole dispersion ($k\leq\SI{2}{\per\micro\meter}$) are occupied and expand.
+The high spatial homogeneity of the sample allows the polariton gas to expand uniformly, as shown in the two-dimensional, energy-filtered space map shown in Fig.~\ref{fig:1}(c).

 In order to study the polariton dynamics, the steady state, populated through the continuous wave (CW) pump laser, is perturbed by focusing an additional \SI{100}{\femto\second} pulsed beam on top of the CW laser (both lasers are tuned to nonresonantly excite the system at the first minimum of the mirrors' stop band).
-The repetition rate of the pulsed beam is slow enough to allow the system to recover its steady state condition before the arrival of the next pulse \cite{note:note1}.
-The evolution of the additional polaritons injected by the pulse is recorded with a time resolution of \SI{10}{\pico\second} \cite{note:note2}.
+The evolution of the additional polaritons injected by the pulse is recorded with a time resolution of \SI{5}{\pico\second}.